TheRestartProject/restarters.net/README.md

 ## Testing using Docker / Docker Compose

-To run the unit / feature tests run:
+First copy `./compose/test/env.testing` to `.env.testing`

+Test cases can be run by using the `test.yml` compose file:

 ```
-docker-compose -f local.yml run --rm app vendor/bin/phpunit --code-coverage (Unit | Feature)
+docker-compose -f test.yml -p restarters_test run --rm app_test vendor/bin/phpunit --testsuite (Unit | Feature) --coverage-html htmlcov
 ```

-The tests will run and a coverage report will be generated in the root folder after the named tests.
+The tests will run and a coverage report will be generated in the `htmlcov` directory after the named tests.

 ## Methodology